 A ticket to Wine and Chocolate Pairing includes five pairings of wine and chocolate plus local charcuterie for age 21+ at Duwamish Longhouse, 4705 W Marginal Way SW in Seattle.
 Only 20 tickets available.

 Kids will enjoy “stories, songs, dances, games, and more with a high-quality cast of characters” for 90 minutes at Bellevue Princess Day at Meydenbauer Center, 11000 NE 6th St. in Bellevue.
 The FAQ page says costumes are welcome.
-A similar Princess Party in Tacoma is March 4 at 2 p.m.
+A similar Princess Party is held March 2, 2024 in Tacoma.

 Preview some of the Academy Award Nominated Short Films that have been nominated for this year’s Academy Awards, including animation, live action, and documentary, at Grand Cinema, 606 Fawcett Ave. in Tacoma.